Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a report issued on Sunday morning.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a research report report published on Monday morning.
+The brokerage issued a sell rating on the stock.

-Separately, TheStreet downgraded Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.
+Separately, TheStreet cut Chicago Rivet & Machine from a b- rating to a c+ rating in a research report on Tuesday, June 6th.

 Chicago Rivet & Machine Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Tuesday, June 20th.
-Investors of record on Monday, June 5th were issued a $0.22 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
+Stockholders of record on Monday, June 5th were given a $0.22 dividend.
 The ex-dividend date of this dividend was Friday, June 2nd.
-This represents a $0.88 dividend on an annualized basis and a yield of 3.26%.
-Chicago Rivet & Machine’s dividend payout ratio is currently 29.63%.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.34%.
+Chicago Rivet & Machine’s payout ratio is 29.63%.

-A number of institutional investors have recently bought and sold shares of the stock.
-Morgan Stanley raised its holdings in Chicago Rivet & Machine by 8.6% in the 4th quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after purchasing an additional 1,005 shares during the period.
-Cannell Capital LLC raised its holdings in Chicago Rivet & Machine by 16.2% in the 4th quarter.
-Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after purchasing an additional 1,600 shares during the period.
-Advisor Group Holdings Inc. bought a new position in Chicago Rivet & Machine in the 4th quarter worth $43,000.
-Dimensional Fund Advisors LP raised its holdings in Chicago Rivet & Machine by 0.8% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock worth $1,771,000 after purchasing an additional 576 shares during the period.
-Finally, Captrust Financial Advisors bought a new position in Chicago Rivet & Machine in the 2nd quarter worth $41,000.
-22.36% of the stock is owned by institutional investors.
+Institutional investors have recently made changes to their positions in the business.
+Morgan Stanley raised its stake in Chicago Rivet & Machine by 8.6% in the 4th quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after acquiring an additional 1,005 shares during the last quarter.
+Cannell Capital LLC raised its stake in Chicago Rivet & Machine by 16.2% in the 4th quarter.
+Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after acquiring an additional 1,600 shares during the last quarter.
+Advisor Group Holdings Inc. purchased a new position in Chicago Rivet & Machine in the 4th quarter worth $43,000.
+Dimensional Fund Advisors LP raised its stake in Chicago Rivet & Machine by 0.8% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock worth $1,771,000 after acquiring an additional 576 shares during the last quarter.
+Finally, Captrust Financial Advisors purchased a new position in Chicago Rivet & Machine in the 2nd quarter worth $41,000.
+Institutional investors and hedge funds own 22.36% of the company’s stock.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.